 Provide Shade with a Fabric Building

 While shade doesn’t technically create a lower temperature, it does feel cooler.
-Getting out of the sun’s rays immediately feels up to 15 degrees cooler than being in direct sunlight.
+Getting out of the sun’s rays immediately feels cooler than being in direct sunlight.
 For commercial storage structures requiring extreme ventilation, a simple pavilion structure will make the area feel cooler without disrupting airflow in any direction.

 Of course, the sun also provides plentiful (and free) light – the key is striking a balance between too much heat and not enough light.
 A semi-translucent building material, such as architectural fabric, is the answer.
 Fabric buildings have abundant light streaming in through the walls and ceiling, providing natural light without dark corners, while deflecting the harsh, hot rays of the sun.
 Because there’s already plenty of light without adding windows, there are no concentrations of radiant heat – just a consistent, comfortable interior.

 Use Fabric Buildings for Less Thermal Conductivity

 The commercial storage structure’s cladding dictates the interior temperature, particularly in uninsulated buildings.
 Building materials with a high thermal conductivity, such as steel, will magnify the outside conditions.
 Steel has a thermal conductivity level of 43W/(m K)1.

 Think of a piece of steel left out in the sun – both sides of the steel are still hot to the touch hours after the sun goes down.
 The same will be true of a steel building – after sitting in the sun, the steel will turn hot, raising the temperature inside the building.

 Fabric, such as Exxotec™ PVC fabric, has thermally non‐conductive properties.
 While fabric isn’t known for contributing any insulative R‐value to the building, the non‐conductive properties of fabric help to maintain the interior temperature rather than magnifying the outside conditions.